 Pagination/Filter Button Color: Change the background color of pagination/filter buttons.

 Pagination/Filter Button Hover Color: Change the background color of pagination/filter buttons hover states.

 Custom CSS: If you wish to add small amounts of custom CSS to the site, it is best to do it here, this way you avoid altering the themes core CSS files.
 If you wish to make large theme changes/additions please use a child theme, or use a plugin: Child theme plugin.

 Your Email: This setting allows you to add the email address that will be used ub the built-in contact form.

-Footer Left/Footer Right: You can overwrite the footer text areas with your own custom text.
-You can also fill this space with a menu.
-(Appearance -> Menus -> Footer ).
+Footer Text: You can overwrite the footer text area with your own custom text.

 Feedburner URL: This setting allows you to add your Feedburner URL, allowing people to subscribe to your blog posts.
 Example feed format: http://feeds.feedburner.com/mysitename

 Paginated Gallery – Limit: Set how many gallery items to display on the paginated template.